 5) Place the lid on the water butt, and wait for it to rain!

 What if my water butt is overflowing?

-Ultimately, people all over the UK are installing water butts for the environmental benefits primarily.
-They do certainly save regular gardeners money, over time, but the joy of knowing you’re doing something positive for the environment is reward enough for many -why not join the many and get one installed at your home this year?
+Ultimately, people all over the UK are installing butts for the environmental benefits primarily.
+They do certainly save regular gardeners money, over time.
+The joy of knowing you’re doing something positive for the environment is reward enough for many.
+Why not join the many and get one installed at your home this year?